f2prateek/khaos-android-maven-library/README.md

 This will prompt you for the following:

          description: A one-liner about what your project will do.
 This will be used in the generated pom and Readme.
-        mavenGroupId: The group ID on maven sonatype that you want to publish this to.
-This will also be used as the package name for the generated classes.
+         packageName: The Java package name it should live under.
+This will also be used as the Maven groupId.
                owner: Your full name, used in the pom and in the genrated copyright.
       githubUserName: Your Github username